-If the process shows control relative to the statistical limits for a sufficient period of time (long enough to see all potential special causes), then we can analyze its capability relative to requirements.
+If the process shows control relative to the statistical limits for a sufficient period of time, then we can analyze its process capability relative to requirements.
 Capability is only meaningful when the process is stable, since we cannot predict the outcome of an unstable process.

 Wandering Mean Chart

 Look for out of control points.
 These represent a shift in the expected course of the process, relative to its past behavior.
 The chart is not very sensitive to subtle changes in a drifting process, since it accepts some level of drift as being the nature of the process.
 Remember that the control limits are based on an exponentially smoothed prediction error for past observations, so the larger the prior drifts, the more insensitive the chart will be to detecting changes in the amount of drift.